-The Organizations and Natural Environment (ONE) division seeks proposals for Professional Development Workshops (PDWs) for the 2020 Academy of Management meeting in Vancouver, British Columbia, Canada.
-ONE is a community of scholars and teachers with the common desire to advance and promote understanding of the intersection of organizations and the natural environment.
-We believe that these interactions are among the most significant components in the continued existence, development, and management of human organizations and societies.
-The pollution of air, water, and land, and the depletion of resources resulting from the actions of organizations are the most obvious manifestations of these relationships.
-ONE focuses on the status, causes, and effects of these and other opportunities and problems that human organizations and societies encounter in co-existing with the natural environment within the workplace, communities, and/or global ecosystem.
+ONE is dedicated to the advancement of research, teaching, and service in the area of relationships between organizations and the natural environment.
+We believe that these interactions may be among the most significant components in the continued existence, development, and management of human organizations and societies.
+The pollution of air, water, and land, and the depletion of both renewable and non-renewable resources as a result of actions of formal organizations are the most obvious manifestations of these interactions and relationships.
+ONE focuses its scholarly attention on the status, causes, and effects of these and other opportunities and problems that human organizations and societies encounter in co-existing with the natural environment, whether that environment is the workplace, the local community, or the global ecosystem.

 The Academy has developed extensive guidelines on how to develop a valuable PDW.
 Capturing and maintaining attendees’ interest through innovative sessions is critically important.
 PDWs provide a platform for experimenting with new processes, models, formats, and ideas, and proposers are encouraged to develop something new.

+The ONE division has a strong tradition of cross-division proposals.
+We encourage you to connect with other divisions and be explicit about how you will do so.
 PDW proposals should present the goal of the PDW, its underlying rationale, the session’s design, its organizers, and its intended audiences.
-PDW proposals should be three to five pages, single-spaced, with 1.5 spacing between paragraphs and sections.
+If you would like to request any conference fee waivers, please note that in your proposal.
+We cannot guarantee any fee waivers as it depends on what is available to us.
+Proposals should be three to five pages, single-spaced, with 1.5 spacing between paragraphs and sections.
 Please refer to the AOM’s PDW guidelines for further details.

 The AOM Submission Center will open in December.
 The submission deadline is Tuesday, 9 January 2024 at 17:00 ET (UTC-5/GMT-5).
 Please submit your PDW proposals via the Submission Center.